Aquila-Network/specs/Aquila Network.md

 Aquila Network's design philosophy is "**simplicity and reusability**".
 It is designed in a way to embrace the very fundamentals of technology and fine tune to make the modules even simpler, iteratively.
-Aquila Network never reinvents the wheel, if not necessary to reduce transition cost for everyone.
+Aquila Network never reinvents the wheel, if not necessary.
+This is to reduce transition cost for everyone.